jfalava/machine-outfitting/README.md

 ## How to run

 Check out with the PowerShell command `Get-ExecutionPolicy` if you can execute PowerShell scripts.

-You can give yourself permissions to do so with the command `Set-ExecutionPolicy -ExecutionPolicy Bypass -File winget-install-script.ps1`.
+>💡Always use caution when running your command prompt as an administrator, and only install applications you trust.

+>💡You may launch the script with elevated permissions if you don't want to check elevation prompts.

+>💡If you don't, make sure you check your taskbar, as the prompt will remain in it waiting for your attention.

+You can either execute this script by:

+1. Opening a PowerShell terminal, navigating to the script folder with `cd \route\to\script\`, executing `Set-ExecutionPolicy -ExecutionPolicy Bypass -File winget-install-script.ps1` to allow the execution of the install script once and then by executing `.\route\to\script\winget-script.ps1`
-You can either execute the script via cli with `.\route\to\script\winget-script.ps1` or by right clicking the file and selecting `Execute with Powershell` if you have lighter restrictions on script execution (as administrator, `Set-ExecutionPolicy Unrestricted`).
+2. By right clicking the file and selecting `Execute with Powershell` if you have lighter restrictions on script execution (as administrator in a PowerShell terminal, execute `Set-ExecutionPolicy Unrestricted`).

-You may launch the script with elevated permissions if you don't want to check elevation prompts.
-If you don't, make sure you check your taskbar, as the prompt will remain in it waiting for your attention.

-> 💡Always use caution when running your command prompt as an administrator, and only install applications you trust.

 ## Leveraging the `winget list` output